Skip to content

 High risk groups

-All people can be affected by V. vulnificus-associated necrotising fasciitis.
-People who frequently handle or have direct contact with raw seafood have a higher risk of acquiring V. vulnificus-associated necrotising fasciitis.
-People with underlying medical conditions, such as liver diseases, cancer, diabetes mellitus, thalassemia, impaired immune response or receiving immuno-suppressing therapy may have an increased risk of getting infected or having severe complications.
-Besides, people who take medication to decrease stomach acid levels or who have had recent stomach surgery also have a higher risk.
+All people are susceptible to V. vulnificus infection with NF.
+People who frequently handle or have direct contact with raw seafood have a higher risk of acquiring V. vulnificus infection with NF.
+People with underlying medical conditions such as liver diseases, cancer, diabetes mellitus, thalassemia, impaired immune response or receiving immuno-suppressing therapy, may have an increased risk of getting infected or having severe complications.
+Besides, people who take medication to decrease stomach acid levels or who have had recent stomach surgery also have a higher risk of infection.

 Incubation period